 - Accessorize that pizza!
 Pick a large thin-crust cheese pizza slice.
 Get a side salad, too.
 Top the pizza with the salad, or chop the pizza and toss it into the salad like croutons.
 Lightly dress with vinaigrette.

 - Go extreme on that burrito!
 Go ahead — stuff that tortilla so it’s bursting with extra-generous amounts of voluminous toppings: lettuce, fajita-style veggies and salsa.
 Instead of sour cream, choose two, three or more salsas — if you dare!

 - Opt for burger-less flair.
 Order a hamburger with cheese and without the burger patty on occasion.
 Request every veggie possible, plus ketchup and mustard.
 It’s oddly tasty!

 - Munch on new-fashioned noodles.
 Shred fettuccine-like strands of zucchini or carrot, then steam or sauté in a little oil.
 Dress the zucchini with marinara and basil.
 Toss the carrot lightly with satay sauce and cilantro.

 - Give nachos a Grecian twist.
 Top whole grain pita chips or cucumber coins with hummus and chopped tomato.
 Or bake thin triangular wedges of potato, and top with Greek yogurt and scallion.

 - Go artsy with mac ‘n’ cheese.
 Take a half portion of mac ‘n’ cheese.
-Arrange in a heatproof glass bowl or goblet in several layers – filling layers in between with a favorite veggie, like steamed spinach or broccoli.
+Arrange in a heatproof glass bowl or goblet in several layers — filling in between with a favorite veggie, such as steamed spinach or broccoli.